StephanSgarz/WindowSpatial1.0/README.md

 If you find a bug or possibly even a fix, contact me at: e11910593@student.tuwien.ac.at

-Before you can use this program, you need to have these Installations ready.
+Before you can use this program, you need to have the following installations ready.

 Keep in mind, that other versions may also be compatible with this program.